What makes a micro servo to become the best DLG servo?

 A purely built control horn or servo linkage along with the sloppy pushrods can ruin all the benefits of the most accurate and durable servos.

 This is the main reason why RC models and RC Gliders, in particular, can provide an unbeatable performance with the basic budget servos.
-If they were built nicely, using the right RC tool kit, and are in the hands of an experienced pilot.
+If they were built nicely, using the right tools, and are in the hands of an experienced pilot.

 So, getting back to the DLG servo choices.